chiboycalix/prepend-challenge/README.md

-Please use the Readme to give us a short insight into your approach.
-That means please describe briefly how you tackled the solution and what core elements of your solution are.
-You can point us to interesting pieces of code or even parts that you’d like to improve over time.

 ### Project Insights
 I decided I'll be using Next.Js rather than React.js so as to make use of the former's pre-rendering and pre-fectching features.